Tuesday, March 5, 2024

 SCA literature suggested Chinese slippers for first shoes (above).
 These are cheap rubber-soled Mary Janes with cloth uppers.
 Smaller sizes for women usually have a strap, but the men’s sizes I found all lacked straps.
 We bought some, but quickly moved on to more substantial footwear, or so I thought.

 My first so-called period boots (left, in the red oval) were purchased from one of those large online renfaire vendors.
-These rather pricey boots turned out to be a smaller size than they were marked, and they weren’t even real leather.
+These rather pricey boots turned out to be a smaller size than they were advertised, and they weren’t even real leather.
 They were soon retired.
 Lesson: garb and accessories from online renfaire vendors are often inaccurate, expensive and shoddy; stick with reputable SCA-oriented vendors.
 Ask your friends for recommendations (or email me!).

 Our next shoes were some inexpensive faux-suede ladies’ scrunch boots from K-Mart (right).
 These were o.k. for Lady Sarah, though she soon did better.
 When writing this story, I found four new pairs of her scrunch boots still lurking in our garb closet’s shadowy corners, along with three unworn pairs of Chinese slippers.

 The largest scrunchies I could find were vaguely called women’s “large” (likely EU size 39 or 40).
-I wear a men’s size 10.5 or 11 (EU sizes 43-43), so these were a very tight fit and had seriously narrow toe boxes.
-They were barely tolerable for an afternoon demo, but I got into real trouble when I wore a pair over the three days we spent at our first Pennsic (#37).
-By the third day of hobbling about my toes were a bruised mess.
+I wear a men’s size 10.5 or 11 (EU sizes 42 or 43), so these were a very tight fit and had seriously narrow toe boxes.
+They were barely tolerable for an afternoon demo, but I got into real trouble when I wore a pair over the three days we spent at our first Pennsic Wars (#37).
+By the third day of hobbling about, my toes were a bruised mess.
 I eventually lost the nails from both big toes, and they have never completely recovered.
 The fake-o-leather was also permeable, and my feet were soaked after trudging around in dewy grass.
 Lesson: cheap substitute shoes can ruin your feet, so don’t skimp.

 Early on the second day at Pennsic I limped into a well-known reenactment shoe vendor's tent, Native Earth Footwear, where I put down my credit card on a pair of their two-button, side-lacing low-quarter boots.
 The salesman promised he would pound them to soften the leather for me, and I picked them up the next day.
-My K-Mart specials went right into the nearest oubliette (trash can to the uninitiated).
-Despite the salesman’s reassurances the boots would be soft, they weren’t soft enough, and did even more damage to my already mangled feet.
+My K-Mart specials went right into the nearest oubliette (that’s a trash can to the uninitiated).
+Despite the salesman’s reassurances the boots would be soft, they weren’t soft enough and did even more damage to my already mangled feet.
 Lesson: Break in new footwear slowly; Pennsic is NOT a good place to wear new boots or shoes.

 I wore these boots for several years, though I had a lot of trouble lacing them.
 I am mildly dyslexic, and after losing the instruction sheet I could never quite remember how to loop the laces around the buttons so they would hold.
 I usually got the right shoe tight after a couple tries, but had major problems doing everything backwards for the left.
 Finally in desperation, I bought some Saxon-style low-quarter buckle boots via Native Earth’s web site.
 My befuddled brain could handle the buckles pretty well, and I was lucky the boots fit well.
 Lesson: Buying shoes online is always risky; stick with in-person vendors if possible.